Ogadimma01/Devops_projects/Linux-projects/Linux.md

 # rmdir command

 * This is used to remove an permanently remove or delete an empty directory.
 This requires the user to have sudo privileges in the parent directory.
-This comman will fail to remove any directory that is not empty
+This command will fail to remove any directory that is not empty

 ![image](images/rmdir -empty.png)